How to Super Crop Your Cannabis Plant

 How to super crop marijuana

 - Choose the branches you want to super crop.
 If the plant has multiple colas, they should all be cropped at the same location on each cola.
 If there is only one, the greener top of the plant should be super cropped.
-The best stems for cropping are older but still green, and pliable enough that they can be easily bent; not woody like the rest of the stalk.
+The best stems for cropping are older but still green, and pliable enough that they can be easily bent; not woody like the rest of the stalk

 - Gently pinch and bend the branches.
 This is the core step in super cropping marijuana, and it’s a very delicate balance.
 The branch needs to be bent enough that it sit at a 90 degree angle without bending back up towards the light.
 Cannabis plants have an innate ability to find the light and move towards it, so growers need to make sure the plants are bent enough that they are actually unable to do this.
 However, the bend cannot be so great that it actually breaks the outer skin of the branch, as this can greatly damage it.

 - Once the branch has been pinched, it should feel slightly pliable at the pinched spot that’s just been created.
-This is when the stem can be bent and positioned
+This is when the stem can be bent and positioned in the desired position.

 This process can be repeated with the remaining branches that are sitting higher than others and hopefully, none of them have their skin broken.
 If small tears do occur however, covering them with duct tape for about one week will give the plant enough time to create its own ‘bandage’ in the form of a large knot that will cover the tear and allow nutrients to move to the branch.

 If some of the branches do pop back up towards the top after being super cropped, they can either be tied down using low stress training techniques, or they can be left to grow on their own.
-Even if they don’t remain fully down, after super cropping the plant is still likely to develop colas as opposed to deliver nutrients to a branch it believes to no longer be there.
+Even if they don’t remain fully down, after super cropping the plant is still likely to develop colas as opposed to deliver nutrients to a branch it believes that is no longer be there.
 Because of this, even growers that didn’t have a completely successful super crop should still see significant super cropping results.